EAFIT-AACS/assignment1-arden/README.md

 If `p` and `q` are distinguishable, it means there is at least one input string that produces a behavioral difference, preventing them from being merged in the minimized DFA.

 ---
 ### 2. **Function `main`**
-The main function of the program handles input and output, allowing the DFA specification to be read either from a file or from the console.
+The `main` function handles input and output, allowing the DFA specification to be read either from a file or from the console.
+It has been updated to include additional error handling for invalid destination states in the transition matrix.

+#### **Input Format Selection**
+- The user is prompted to choose the input format:
+  - Option `1`: Read the DFA from the file `dfa_input.txt`.
+  - Option `2`: Enter the DFA data manually via the console.

 #### **File Input**
-- The file `dfa_input.txt` is read.
+- The file `dfa_input.txt` is opened and read.
-- Blank lines are removed and the data is processed:
+- Blank lines are removed, and the data is processed as follows:
-  1. Number of test cases.
+  1. The number of test cases is read.
   2. For each test case:
+     - **Number of states:** The number `n` is read.
-     - Number of states.
+     - **Alphabet:** A list of symbols is extracted.
-     - Alphabet.
-     - Final states.
-     - Transition matrix.
+     - **Final states:** A list of final states is read and converted to integers.
+     - **Transition Matrix:** For each of the `n` states, a transition row is read.
+       - **Error Handling for Transitions:** For each element in the transition row, the program checks if the destination state is valid (i.e., it must be less than `n`).
+If an invalid destination state is detected, an error message is displayed:
+         > "Error: el estado destino no es válido.
+Inténtelo de nuevo."

+         The input is then requested again until a valid row is provided.
-- The `minimize_dfa` function is called with the data of the input file.
+- Once the input is processed, the `minimize_dfa` function is called with the extracted data.
+- After minimization:
-- It is verified that there are equivalent pairs in each automaton, if not, we print a message that there are no equivalent pairs in that automaton.
+  - If no equivalent state pairs are found, a message is printed indicating that there are no equivalent states in the automaton.
-- In the event that there are equivalent pairs, these are printed in lexicographic order.
+  - Otherwise, the equivalent state pairs are printed in lexicographic order.

 #### **Console Input**
-If the user chooses to enter the data manually:
+If the user opts for manual entry:
+- The number of test cases is requested.
+- For each test case:
+  - **Number of states:** The number `n` is entered.
-- The information is requested in the same format as the file.
+  - **Alphabet:** The alphabet is entered as a space-separated list.
+  - **Final states:** Final states are entered and converted to integers.
+  - **Transition Matrix:** For each state, the program prompts for the transition row with a message like:
+    > "Transición _i_ (Empiece con _i_):"
+    - **Error Handling for Transition Rows:**
-- **New Error Handling:** When entering the transition matrix, the program repeatedly requests the transition row for each state.
-If the entered row does not contain the correct number of elements (which should equal the length of the alphabet plus one), an error message is displayed:
+      - The program first checks if the entered row has the correct number of elements (which should be `len(alphabet) + 1`).
+If not, it displays an error message:
         > "Error: la fila de transición excede el número de posibles transiciones de acuerdo al alfabeto.
 Inténtelo de nuevo."
+      - Then, for each element in the row, it checks whether the destination state is valid (i.e., less than `n`).
+If an invalid destination state is found, an error message is shown:
+        > "Error: el estado destino no es válido.
+Inténtelo de nuevo."

-  and the input is requested again.
+        The input is requested repeatedly until a valid row is provided.
-- The same thing is done as in the file input when calling the function `minimize_dfa`.
+- After gathering all data, the `minimize_dfa` function is invoked.
+- Similar to file input, if there are no equivalent state pairs, a message is printed.
+Otherwise, the equivalent pairs are formatted and printed in lexicographic order.

 ---
 ## Steps to Execute the Algorithm